-It’s the End of the Season and Fall Bulb Planting time!
+It’s Fall Bulb Planting time!
 Join me as I do just that and close out the garden for next season.

 It is a time of total decay in the gardens.
 Of seed saving, removing dead plants, and cutting perennials back.
 It has been a year of growth not only in the actual size of the garden but for myself as a gardener.
 This space has stretched me thin and broken my spirits yet also gave me absolute beauty.